||Page last updated|

 if you need a REALLY hard and chemical resistant finish, any of the Target finishes can have a catalyst added, called CL100 Cross-Linker.
 2% cross linker is slowly added to the finish and stirred in, then the finish must stand for at least an hour before additional stirring and use.
 The shelf life of the cross-linked finish is dramatically reduced - mix only what you expect to use in the next day or so.
 For full benefit use the CL100 in at least the last two coats.

 If you want the "grand piano" finish, you need to fill the grain in the wood (more than just the microscopic pores).
 To make the surface perfectly smooth (no visible wood grain) you need to start with a grain filler.
 I rarely fill my work, since hiding the grain texture also makes the finish look a little plastic.
 But when I do, I most often use Behlen Water Base Brown Filler, and after applying, sand it back to the wood.
-If I were using it a lot, and didn't already have a stock of Behlen's, I would certainly try the Target HSF5000 high solids filler.

 I have successfully used TransTint dyes in the Target finishes.
 Normally I am using them as a toner, to shift the color or darken an area, so I just put a few drops in the spray gun and apply layers as required until I get the desired effect.
 I do not mix large quantities of each color.
 Joe Woodworker (owner of Veneer Supplies) has a great tutorial on the use of TransTint dyes.